hudson-and-thames/march_applications_21/README.md

 * Your code for the implementation should be contained in a .py file that you import into your notebook.
 Please don't have large chunks of code in your notebook.
 * IDE Choice: Pycharm, NOT Spyder.
 * Save your data with your PR so that we can evaluate it.
+* Turn to the previous cohort's [submissions](https://github.com/hudson-and-thames/oct_applications) for inspiration.

 ## Institutional - Need to Know